Exact Recursive Probabilistic Programming: Recursive Types

 Second, the superscript $t$ is a \emph{tag} drawn from any infinite set such as~$\mathbb{N}$.
-It~is used to distinguish recursive types that would otherwise be considered equal.
+It~is used to distinguish recursive types that would otherwise be considered equal, which is sometimes necessary for eliminating them (illustrated in \cref{ex:parity-producer-consumer-again} below).
 As with nominal typing, we consider two recursive types that differ only in their tag to be two different types.
 Additionally, we require that different recursive types must have different tags; that is, if the program contains both $\mu^t\alpha.\tau_1$ and $\mu^t\alpha.\tau_2$, then $\tau_1=\tau_2$.
 (This requirement is easy to satisfy, and used in \cref{thm:evolve}.)
 Tags can be inferred by using a different tag variable for each occurrence of~$\mu$, and unifying tag variables during type checking as necessary.
-(Our implementation of \ppl{} also infers tag polymorphism in global definitions and datatypes, by a straightforward generalization of Hindley--Milner--Damas type inference.
+(Our implementation of PERPL also infers tag polymorphism in global definitions and datatypes, by a straightforward generalization of Hindley--Milner--Damas type inference.
 It then eliminates this inferred polymorphism by monomorphization.)

-\begin{example} We repeat \cref{ex:parity-producer-consumer} below, with a few details spelled out more.
-As mentioned above, tag inference automatically distinguishes two uses of type \lstinline{String}, which we call \lstinline{String[1]} and \lstinline{String[2]}.
-We write \lstinline{fold}s and \lstinline{unfold}s explicitly.
-Finally, some variables are used \emph{affinely} (zero or more times) rather than linearly.
-For the nonrecursive type \lstinline{Terminal}, this is harmless; \cref{sec:robust} discusses how to handle it.
-But for the recursive types, we need to add a \lstinline{discard} function to turn affine use into linear use; \cref{sec:affine} shows how this can be done automatically instead.
+\begin{example} In \cref{ex:odd_defunc,ex:odd_refunc}, we will transform the following simple program to eliminate the recursive type $\text{\lstinline{Nat}} \equiv \mu^t\alpha.\, (\ctor{\id{Zero}} \unittype \oplus \ctor{\id{Succ}} \alpha)$.
+This program samples a natural number $n$ from an exponential distribution (by flipping a coin repeatedly and counting how many flips are \lstinline{true} before the first \lstinline{false}), and tests whether $n$ is odd.

 \end{example}